UPDATED: What's Building ....

 ADDITIONAL PROJECTS (PLANNING STAGES ONLY)

-Hunt Hwy & Empire
+Hunt Hwy & Empire - NEW INFO

-Town of Queen Creek has annexed the inside of the J-Curve at Hunt/Empire (which was San Tan Valley) and they have plans to allow a 3 story UHAUL and an Earnhardt Dodge dealership and an additional car dealership with a restaurant or tow to build at the corner (across from San Tan Flats).
+Town of Queen Creek has annexed the inside of the J-Curve at Hunt/Empire (which was San Tan Valley) and they have plans to allow a 3 story UHAUL and an Earnhardt Dodge dealership and an additional car dealership with a restaurant or two building at the corner (across from San Tan Flats).

 WHAT'S NOT COMING?